Halliburton-Landmark/gdp/doc/gdp-server-admin.md

 --------------------------------

-If you want to change parameters such as socket numbers or the GCL directory you can do so without recompiling.
+If you want to change parameters such as socket numbers or the GOB directory you can do so without recompiling.
 Configuration files are simple "name=value" pairs, one per line.
 There is a built-in search path "`.ep_adm_params:~/.ep_adm_params:/usr/local/etc/ep_adm_params:/etc/ep_adm_params`"